Maroon beret: Army

-The Indian Army's Parachute Regiment, including the Para (Special Forces), wears the maroon beret.
-President's Bodyguard, a ceremonial guard unit with their operational role as the pathfinder company of the parachute brigade, also wears the maroon beret.
-All para qualified personnel in an airborne formation (eg. 50th Parachute Brigade) wear the maroon beret.
+The Indian Army's adopted the maroon baret in 1946.
+The maroon beret is currently exclusive to the Parachute Regiment, Para (Special Forces), and other parachute-qualified personnel in airborne formations (eg. 50th Parachute Brigade).
+The President's Bodyguard (composed exclusively of tall Jats and Rajputs), a ceremonial guard unit with their operational role as the pathfinder company of the parachute brigade, also wears the maroon beret.

 Navy

 The MARCOS (Marine Commandos) of the Indian Navy are all para qualified and wear the maroon beret.
 They are the only Indian unit qualified to para drop into water with a full combat load.

 Air Force

 The Indian Air Force's special operations force, Garud Commando Force, also wears the maroon beret and are parachute trained, with some personnel even free fall qualified.

 Indonesia

 Because Indonesian Airborne Paratrooper Battalions (Yonif Para Raider) are part of the Kostrad infantry division, they do not wear maroon berets as an independent regiment or corps, but instead wear green berets (Kostrad berets), identifying an army infantry group which is in the internal scope of the Kostrad division command.